yum-food/TaSTT/README.md

      that the parameter memory usage may not decrease.
    2. Optimize FX layer.
 We have 14k animations and a 1.2 million line FX layer.
 Something must be rethought to bring these numbers down.
-   3. Implement multicore YAML parsing.
-This will make working with large animators much more practical.
+   3. ~~Implement multicore YAML parsing.
+This will make working with large animators much more practical.~~ DONE
-   4. Transcription engine sleep interval increases exponentially up to 1-2 seconds, then jumps back to a short interval once speech is detected.
+   4. ~~Transcription engine sleep interval increases exponentially up to 1-2 seconds, then jumps back to a short interval once speech is detected.
       This should significantly cut down on idle resource consumption.
-Perhaps there's even a more efficient way to detect the odds that anything is being said, which we could use to gate transcription.
+Perhaps there's even a more efficient way to detect the odds that anything is being said, which we could use to gate transcription.~~ DONE
 5. Bugfixes
-   1. The whisper STT says "Thank you." when there's no audio?
+   1. ~~The whisper STT says "Thank you." when there's no audio?~~ DONE
 6. Shine
    1. Smooth scrolling.
-   2. Infinite scrolling.
+   2. ~~Infinite scrolling.~~ DONE
-   3. Sound indicator, maybe like animal crossing :)
+   3. ~~Sound indicator, maybe like animal crossing :)~~ DONE